curityio/oauth-agent-node-express/README.md

 [![Quality](https://img.shields.io/badge/quality-experiment-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-An API driven `Back End for Front End (BFF)` for SPAs, in line with [best practices for browser based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps).
+An API driven `Backend for Frontend (BFF)` for SPAs, in line with [best practices for browser based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps).

 ## The Token Handler Pattern

-A modern evolution of Back End for Front End is used, called the [Token Handler Pattern](https://curity.io/resources/learn/the-token-handler-pattern/):
+A modern evolution of Backend for Frontend is used, called the [Token Handler Pattern](https://curity.io/resources/learn/the-token-handler-pattern/):

 - The API implements OAuth work and calling the Authorization Server on behalf of the SPA
 - This includes sending of OAuth requests, supplying secrets, then receiving tokens and storing them securely